 3 WAYS CREATING A CLEANING SCHEDULE CAN HELP

-Developing a cleaning schedule ensures all surfaces, equipment, and high-traffic areas get cleaned consistently.
+Developing a cleaning schedule ensures everything get cleaned consistently.
 It gives you a clear and measurable way to share expectations and instructions with your employees or your cleaning crew.
-A cleaning schedule sets your entire organization up for success because it’s a plan that details exactly how to keep every surface clean, free of germs, and functioning optimally.
+A cleaning schedule sets your entire organization up for success because it’s a plan that details exactly how to keep surfaces clean and free of germs.

-Developing a cleaning schedule creates a cleaning structure.
-Processes and protocols are very important to help set up best practices that are safe.
-A cleaning schedule can help clarify what to use and what not to use.
-For example, some cleaners should never be mixed together, and without clear communication, this could easily happen by mistake.
+Processes and protocols are important to help set up best practices for health and safety.
+A cleaning schedule can help clarify what cleaning products to use and what not to use.
+For example, some cleaners may be unsafe if mixed together.
+A documented cleaning plan avoids mistakes like this and provides the safest procedures for those cleaning.

-MAKING A CLEANING SCHEDULE
+CREATE A CLEANING PLAN

 What are all of the cleaning tasks that need to be completed?
 List out everything that should be cleaned in your facility, from high-touch areas that will require daily attention, to more maintenance-like tasks that can be done once or twice a year.
 You can also break this down by room or area, such as conference rooms, kitchens, break rooms, restrooms, etc.